 For a single episode of King of Queens the couple sleep in separate twin beds.
 A delivery mistake brought them twin beds instead of a new king-size and they are told it will take time to fix and ship out the replacement bed.
 They grow to like the separate beds (she can read late and he can eat in bed without disturbing each other) and consider keeping them while their friends and family become increasingly worried that their marriage is in trouble.
 In the end, they decide they miss sleeping in the same bed and send for the replacement bed.

 In the Imager's Portfolio series by L.E.
 Modesitt Jr, all married imagers are required to have separate quarters from their spouses.
 This is because Imagers sometimes Image in their sleep, which could be dangerous for anyone else in the room.
+This rule only applies to the literal act of sleeping, as several married Imagers (Including the main characters in both subseries) are shown to have children.

 The All American Rejects music video to "Give You Hell" uses this trope.